statgen/colocus-ui-vue3/README.md

 This is a Vue 3 app built using Vuetify 3.
 It is loosely based on the Vue 2/Vuetify 2 app.

 ## Page structure
-Overall page structure is defined in App.vue, which simply loads the toolbar, provides a <main> section, where router views are displayed, followed by the footer.
+Overall page structure is defined in App.vue, which simply loads the toolbar, provides a <v-main> section, where router views are displayed, followed by the footer.
+The <v-main> section is a Vuetify <v-row>.
 Each page of the application pages is defined in a separate file in the src/views folder.
-A <PageWrapper> component surrounds all content on each page, providing uniform spacing for the global header and footer. <PageWrapper> utilizes a single slot which houses all content for a given page. <PageWrapper> is a Vuetify <v-row> component, which will typically have <v-col> components defined within the page views.
-For example, the SearchView page has two columns, one for the <FilterPanel> component, and one for the page view content.
+Each view file will typically wrap their content in Vuetify <v-col> elements.

 ## FilterPanel
 The <FilterPanel> component is completely defined in a separate folder under src/components.
 It consists of several subpanels, each of which contains a set of controls.
 Key elements of the <FilterPanel> component include the following: